Skip to contents

 • When used in a scplotter function, they will return a subset of the data frame with only the selected clones.
 This is useful for filtering the data frame to only include the clones that meet the criteria.
 It is used internally in some other scplotter functions, such as ClonalStatPlot, to select clones.
 The groupings are also applied, and defaulting to facet_by and split_by in the parent frame.

-• When used independently, you should pass the arguments explicitly, such as groups and return_ids, to control the behavior and the output of the function.
+• When used independently, you should pass the arguments explicitly, such as group_by and output, to control the behavior and the output of the function.

 Examples